 This MA is especially suitable for:

 York is very calm city, it helps you focus and concentrate.
-Don't be afraid because as an international student I know that some people may feel insecure studying in a new country but I think it will change your life!Hoi Ying, China, MA Comparative and International Social Policy
+Don't be afraid because as an international student I know that some people may feel insecure studying in a new country but I think it will change your life!Hoi Ying, Hong Kong, MA Comparative and International Social Policy

 The MA in Comparative and International Social Policy is based around a combination of social policy analysis and research training.
 You'll start with a solid introduction to comparative social research methods and social policy analysis.
 You'll then explore how social policy is affected by globalisation.
 You'll finish with a comparative exploration of how emerging governance structures and actors affect the management and delivery of social policy in national and international settings.

-This masters degree has a broad international approach, rooted in the analysis of higher income countries in the OECD (Organisation for Economic Co-operation and Development) and adapting this to a study of a broader sample of countries across the globe.
+This masters degree has a broad international approach, rooted in the analysis of higher-income OECD countries and adapting this to a study of a broader sample of countries across the globe.